stovakk/Utah-School-of-Computing-de-St-Germain-spreadsheet-stovakk/README.md

 Copyright: CS 3500 and Nate Stovak,

 The Solution is currently capable of evalutaing mathematical expressions and also testing them in many cases to make sure the evalutation method is correct.
+Along with the capability to produce a dependency graph of associated cells when they are implemented

 I believe this project will take me about 10 hours to fully create, and test.
 It would take me less however I believe using a new language, delegates which are new to me, and Visual Stuidos/GitHub will take time to get used to.
-This project took me about 9.5 hours to complete the full solution of evaluation and testing
+This project took me about 9.5 hours to complete the full solution of evaluation and testing.
+The dependency graph should take about 8 hours I believe, and I have finished it in about 7 hours

 No known bugs or deficiencies, stands on it's own.